Barking, London: Sport

-A free to enter 5 km (3.1 miles) Parkrun takes place every Saturday morning at Barking Park, at 9am, as well as most Boxing Days.
-The course has two laps and is quite flat.
-It starts north of the tennis courts and follows most of the boating lake, doubles back along the tree-lined avenue, past the tennis courts again and up to the path running parallel to Longbridge Road.

 Public art works

 Barking Town Centre has a number of recently commissioned sculptures and public art works.

 In 2007, two small stones from remains of the medieval London Bridge were joined in a sculpture in front of St Margaret's church facing the Barking Abbey ruins as part of several public artworks placed in Barking Town Centre by artist Joost Van Santen.